Suredbits/slate/source/index.html.md

 For NFL Data and NBA Data APIs, the cost is $.01 (1 cent) per call.

-For our streaming Crypto Exchange API, the cost is $.0001 per second.
-(10 cents) per sixty seconds of streaming data.
+For our streaming Crypto Exchange API, the cost is $.0001 per minute.

 Anything less than 60 seconds will be prorated accordingly.